edjx/edjsamples-cpp/README.md

 This repository contains EDJX's sample serverless functions written in C++.
 Each sample also contains a README, which has a detailed explanation about the specifics of the Serverless Function.
-These sample functions can be built and 'deployed to EDJX network' using EDJX CLI.
+These sample functions can be built and deployed to EDJX network using EDJX CLI.
 More details on how to deploy via EDJX CLI can be found [in the EDJX Documentation](https://docs.edjx.io/docs/latest/how_tos/cli_build_wasm_file.html).

 It is also possible to build C++ applications into WASM executables manually using the steps below.